 If the public schools call a snow day we will follow suit.
 We will confirm with a Remind text and email.

-If the public schools call a delay or cancel school because of a sporting event we will take this information into consideration.
-If we decide to follow suit, we will let you know with Remind text and email.
+If the public schools call a delay or cancel school because of a sporting event or local traffic problem we will take this information into consideration.
+If we decide to follow suit, we will let you know with a Remind text and email.

 Since many of our teachers come in from outside of Park City if weather makes it dangerous for them to travel we may call a delayed start or an early dismissal, regardless of what other schools are doing.
 We will inform you via Remind text or email.